ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/route53-zone.md

 ### Overview

-This short guide will run through the process of creating a Route 53 Hosted Zone through Terraform for your environment.
+This short guide will run through the process of creating a [Route 53 Hosted Zone][aws-hosted-zone] through Terraform for your environment.

 ### Pre-Requisites